Types of Admission

 The application process will be conducted in accordance with the requirements of the Admission and Scholarship Policies for Graduate and Professional Programs, which was adopted by the 77th Session of the Texas Legislature, and which amends Chapter 51 of the Texas Education Code.

-In general, a student may be granted clear, probationary or, in a few instances, provisional admission.
+In general, a student may be granted clear or probationary admission.
 All students seeking admission to a graduate program should consult criteria directly with the graduate program advisor of the department in which they wish to study for specific admission requirements.
 Each department has the authority to set admission standards higher than the general criteria set by the university.
 Departmental criteria thus outweigh university criteria.

-Clear admission to a degree program is generally granted when an applicant has an overall undergraduate GPA of 2.5 on a 4.0 scale and a 2.8 on the last 60 hours of undergraduate work.
+Clear admission to a degree program is generally granted when an applicant has an overall undergraduate GPA of 2.5 on a 4.0 scale.

 Admission requirements for the M.B.A. and M.P.A. (accounting) programs are listed in the Rusche College of Business section of this bulletin.

 For clear admission requirements to the M.F.A., M.S. (forestry), M.A. (psychology), M.S.W., Ed.D. and Ph.D. programs, see the respective program descriptions elsewhere in this bulletin.
-In all cases, an applicant must be recommended for admission to a graduate degree program by the major department and the appropriate academic dean.
-No applicant will be granted clear admission until all official transcripts and GRE or GMAT scores, if required, are received by the Graduate Office.
+In all cases, an applicant must be recommended for admission to a graduate degree program by the major department.
+No applicant will be granted clear admission until all required documents are received by the Office of Research and Graduate Studies.

 An applicant failing to achieve clear admission to graduate study may be considered for probationary admission by having an overall GPA of 2.30 to 2.49 on a 4.0 scale and consent of the program advisor.
 The departmental graduate program advisor may require test scores and/or a combination of other factors, such as professional experience, to meet the requirements for probationary admission.
-An applicant must be recommended for admission to a graduate degree program by the major academic department and the appropriate academic dean.
+An applicant must be recommended for admission to a graduate degree program by the major academic department.